dreamcatcher-tech/jest-ai/README.md

 3. changing md files should cause the bot to reload
 4. restarting the chat from a point after changing the prompt loading is hard
 5. appraiser should consider the headings of the agents too
+6. be able to expand out the knowledge base prompts